Four billion years ago, when the first gene awoke within the first primordial cell and life began, that first gene may well have coded for an enzyme.

 Indeed, just a few milligrams of Mundesine® stops T cells throughout the body from dividing.
 Moreover, like pharmaceutical laser beams, Mundesine® targets a single enzyme while sparing the thousands of others in the body’s billions of other cells.
 This specificity is what makes Mundesine® and other transition-state analogues unique.

 Ordinary chemotherapies can cause serious side effects by killing dividing cells, both normal and cancerous, throughout the body.
-But Mundesine® kills only rapidly dividing T cells that cause lymphoma and other blood cancers.
+But Mundesine® affects only rapidly dividing T cells that cause blood cancers.
 Here’s how it works:

-PNP’s presence in human blood means that blood normally contains only trace amounts of dGuo—a precursor for DNA synthesis that rapidly dividing cancerous T cells urgently need.
-In fact, cancer T cells must rev up their metabolic machinery to obtain every possible scarce dGuo molecule they can.
-When Mundesine blocks PNP in the blood, dGuo levels surge and wash over cancerous T cells in a veritable tsunami.
-Primed as they are to absorb and synthesize as much dGuo as possible, the cancerous T cells now become overwhelmed by dGuo, which accumulates to toxic levels within T cells and causes them to commit suicide.
-Mundesine’s highly specific mode of action results in limited side effects—one of the few anticancer agents that can make that claim.
+When Mundesine blocks PNP throughout the body, blood levels of dGuo surge and wash over cancerous T cells in a veritable tsunami.
+Primed as they are to absorb and use as much dGuo as possible, the cancerous T cells are now overwhelmed by too much of a good thing: dGuo accumulates to toxic levels within T cells and kills them.
+Thanks to its highly specific mode of action, Mundesine is well tolerated and causes few serious side effects; it’s one of the few anticancer agents that can make that claim.

 Over the past 15 years, Vern and his New Zealand colleagues (now at the Ferrier Research Institute of Victoria University of Wellington) have developed even more powerful second- and third-generation transition-state analogues.
 They’re intended for use against the numerous health problems traceable to PNP and other enzymes.